 (SNF FP Revision, page 58-59)

-At least 40 percent (for dry vegetation type and site conditions) or at least 60 percent (for moist vegetation type and site conditions) of each California spotted owl territory consists of the highest quality nesting and roosting habitat (see definition above) in large enough patches to provide interior stand conditions, generally 1 to 2 tree heights from an edge.
+At least 400 acres (for dry vegetation type and site conditions) or at least 600 acres (for moist vegetation type and site conditions) of each California spotted owl territory consists of the highest quality nesting and roosting habitat (see definition above) in large enough patches to provide interior stand conditions, generally 1 to 2 tree heights from an edge.
 The remainder of the territory consists of a diversity of many different structure and canopy classes (aligned with desired conditions for terrestrial vegetation type).

 This would provide resilience over time, allow for more dynamic movement as stand condition changes (nesting habitat outside of PAC available).
 Bigger circle where necessary, same target of 1,000 acres.
 General rules for managing owl PAC/Territories: closer is better (adjacency to PAC/AC of good habitat is more valuable than farther from the PAC, so if making choices about more aggressive treatments where possible put them out toward the edges of the territory, where possible maintain 50% or better cc within territory/home range/PAC, consider larger context of habitat retention/improvement/protection with larger landscape fire/fuels/forest resilience goals (there will be tradeoffs potentially in both directions habitat/resilience depending on where the PAC is located), productivity of PAC over time should be considered (lower productivity PACs are better places to compromise habitat quality for larger landscape goals than highly productive PACs).